angular/components/src/lib/input/input.md

 ### Custom Error Matcher

-By default, error messages are shown when the control is invalid and the user has interacted with (touched) the element or the parent form has been submitted.
-If you wish to customize this behavior (e.g. to show the error as soon as the invalid control is dirty), you can use the `errorStateMatcher` property of the `mdInput`.
+By default, error messages are shown when the control is invalid and either the user has interacted with (touched) the element or the parent form has been submitted.
+If you wish to override this behavior (e.g. to show the error as soon as the invalid control is dirty or when a parent form group is invalid), you can use the `errorStateMatcher` property of the `mdInput`.
 To use this property, create a function in your component class that returns a boolean.
 A result of `true` will display the error messages.

 ```html
 <md-input-container>